m-clark/mixedup/README.md

 are easy to use and essentially ready for presentation, as well as consistent across packages and across functions.
-I use several of these packages (including mgcv) for mixed models, and typically have to some notable post processing to get some basic output even with broom\* tidy tools, often which isn’t applicable if I switch to another package.
+I use several of these packages (including mgcv) for mixed models, and typically have to some notable post processing to get some basic output even with `broom::tidy` options, and this effort often isn’t applicable if I switch to another package for the same model.
 These functions attempt to fill my specific niche.

 An additional perk is minimal dependency.
 Other than the package that created the object, nothing except the tidyverse is needed (presently